vigetlabs/jmapping/README.markdown

     These links will be searched for inside of the location elements specified in the `location_selector`.
 * `info_window_selector`:
   * *Default*: `".info-box"`
-  * This selector defines where the content for the Google Maps Info window for each location marker is.
+  * This selector defines where the content for the Google Maps info window for each location marker is.
     This element will be searched for inside of the location elements specified in the `location_selector`.
     If no element is found no Info Window will be attached to the marker.
 * `metadata_options`: